-The course Law of the Sea is a compulsory course for participants in the Master Maritime & Transport Law.
-The course focuses on the body of public international law that governs ocean uses, such as navigation and fishing.
+The course Law of the Sea is a compulsory course for participants in the master programme Maritime and Transport Law.
+The course focuses on the body of public international law that governs ocean usage, such as navigation and fishing.

 The course is based upon a theme-by-theme approach, whereby the alternative solutions given by the various unimodal transport law conventions are compared and contrasted to provide a deeper insight in the various subjects at hand.

 This course focuses on the law and practice of marine insurance.
-Students learn about how ship-owners, charterers and cargo owners may obtain insurance cover against typical marine risks such as loss of or damage to ship’s hull and machinery, cargo damage and third-party liabilities.
+Students learn about how ship-owners, charterers and cargo-owners may obtain insurance cover against typical marine risks such as loss of or damage to a ship’s hull and machinery, cargo damage and third-party liabilities.